pantheon-systems/documentation/source/content/guides/autopilot/05-troubleshoot.md

 ### Solution

-Add, at a minimum, one site to the Autopilot VRT settings.
+Add at least one site to the Autopilot VRT settings.
 </Accordion>